canzarlab/McSplicer/README.md

 You can run McSplicer easily in 3 steps:

 1. Run exonRefine to refine the set of exons into non-overlapping, contiguous subexonic regions, i.e., signatures.
+For example, in the figure shown above we have 9 signatures, and they are {1, 2, 3, 4, 1-2, 1-3, 1-4, 2-3, 3-4}.

 ```shell
 ./bin/exonRefine  <annotation.gtf> --prefix OUTPUT_PREFIX
 ```

 2. Run SigCount to parse short RNA-seq read alignments and generate signature counts, i.e., the number of reads mapped to each distinct signature.
-For example, in the figure above we have have 16 reads mapped to the first signature which represents the first exons in each of the three transcripts.
+For example, in the figure above we have have 16 reads mapped to the signature labeled as 1 which represents the first exons in each of the three transcripts.There is 1 read mapped to the signuture 1-2, and so on.

 ```shell